 He walked closer.

-Not exactly… as you would understand
+Not the kind you would know

-There’s more where that came from, asshole!
-Your
+There’s more where that came from,

 Hey!
 No!
 Don’t run away from me! but as soon as she had